17 Cub Cadet Starting Problems and Possible Fixes

 Using an air compressor to clean the filter is not recommended.
 The pressure will only do more damage instead of fixing the problem.

-You must be careful when removing the air filter, so you do not drop any loose debris and dirt into the vehicle’s air intake.
+You must be careful when removing the air filter to not drop any loose debris and dirt into the vehicle’s air intake.

 Once done, hold the filter against a light source to see if the light passes through it.
 If yes, wipe the housing to remove any remaining dirt and return the filer.